Updated 8/1/18: This news release has been updated to include Jim Wells County.

 The President has declared that a major disaster exists in the State of Texas.
 Following the recent disaster declaration for individual assistance issued by the Federal Emergency Management Agency, the IRS announced today that affected taxpayers in certain Texas counties will receive tax relief.

-Individuals who reside or have a business in Cameron and Hidalgo counties may qualify for tax relief.
+Individuals who reside or have a business in Cameron, Hidalgo and Jim Wells counties may qualify for tax relief.

 The declaration permits the IRS to postpone certain deadlines for taxpayers who reside or have a business in the disaster area.
 For instance, certain deadlines falling on or after June 19, 2018 and before Oct.
 31, 2018, are granted additional time to file through Oct.
 31, 2018.
 This includes an additional filing extension for individuals with valid extensions due to run out on Oct.
 15, 2018, and businesses with extensions due to run out on Sept.
 17, 2018.
 It also includes the Sept.
 17, 2018 deadline for making quarterly estimated tax payments.
 For businesses, it also includes the July 31 deadline for filing quarterly payroll and excise tax returns.

 In addition, penalties on employment and excise tax deposits due on or after June 19, 2018 and before July 5, 2018, will be abated as long as the deposits were made by July 5, 2018.

 If an affected taxpayer receives a late filing or late payment penalty notice from the IRS that has an original or extended filing, payment or deposit due date that falls within the postponement period, the taxpayer should call the telephone number on the notice to have the IRS abate the penalty.